qfwc258/circuidipity/content/2014-04-08-grml-debootstrap.rst

 =====================================

 :slug: grml-debootstrap
-:tags: grml, debian, linux
+:tags: grml, debian, linux, chromebook
-:modified: 23 August 2014
+:modified: 22 August 2014

 `Grml <http://grml.org/>`_ is a Debian-based Linux distribution optimized for running off USB sticks and taking care of sysadmin duties.
 One of its cool programs that I have been exploring is `grml-debootstrap <http://grml.org/grml-debootstrap/>`_ ... a console application that makes it very easy to set custom options and install Debian.

-Here is a step-by-step process using grml-debootstrap to implement the following sample installation on the 16GB solid-state drive (SSD) in my `Acer C720 Chromebook <http://http://www.circuidipity.com/c720-sidbook.html>`_:
+Here is a step-by-step process using grml-debootstrap to implement the following sample Debian minimal install on the 16GB solid-state drive (SSD) of my `Acer C720 Chromebook <http://http://www.circuidipity.com/c720-sidbook.html>`_:

 * create encrypted root + swap
-* install Debian **wheezy** (stable)
+* install Debian **_wheezy_** (stable)
-* upgrade to Debian **sid** (unstable) rolling release
+* upgrade to Debian **_sid_** (unstable) rolling release
 * configure `TRIM <https://wiki.archlinux.org/index.php/Solid_State_Drives>`_ on the SSD to maximize performance

-Source: Debian installation with `GRUB2 + GPT + LUKS crypto <http://michael-prokop.at/blog/2014/02/28/state-of-the-art-debianwheezy-deployments-with-grub-and-lvmsw-raidcrypto/>`_
+Source: Debian installation with `GRUB2 + GPT + LUKS crypto <http://michael-prokop.at/blog/2014/02/28/state-of-the-art-debianwheezy-deployments-with-grub-and-lvmsw-raidcrypto/>`_ (michael-prokop.at/blog)

 Step 0 - Prepare USB boot device
 ================================